akelman/ggpeps/README.md

 The code is written for Python 3 and tested to work with Python 3.9.
 Earlier and later versions should work as well (though there may be issues relating to type hint in python < 3.9).

-To make sure that all requirements of the package are fulfilled, the easiest way to use the code is to create a virtual environment and install the necessary packages independent of the python packages of the operating system
+To make sure that all requirements of the package are fulfilled, the easiest way to use the code is to create a virtual environment and install the necessary packages independent of the python packages of the operating system.

-1. Creation of a virtual environment
+1. **Create a virtual environment**
 You can create the environment in a folder of your choice.
-For the rest of the tutorial, we assume it to be in `~/.pyenv/`
+For the rest of the tutorial, we assume it to be in `~/.pyenv/`.
     ```
     cd ~/.pyenv
     python -m venv gaussianenv